Saturday, March 23, 2013

 After walking to the head, checking who had shot and returning to the mat I decided I only needed to draw shot (making the questionable bowl a 2nd shot) and the game was won.
 After the draw, the bowls in question were measured and being close the umpire was called.
 It was as close as I had thought (within millimeters) but my visual measure had been correct and I went on to the finals against Johnny, who eventually won our game and was that year's Quebec's Single entry in the Canadian Nationals.

-The second year student asked me " How do you measure which of two bowls is "Shot" when rules prevent you from any device being placed between the bowl and jack before the end of the game ?" and I answered "That is why the Skips get the big money" and went briefly into several methods which a serious player will find being used.
-However, everyone has their own method and level of confidence on deciding which bowl is shot when visiting the head; and after many years believe their method allows an accurate decision before the rolling that last bowl of the end of play.
+The second year lawn bowls student asked me " How do you measure which of two bowls is "Shot" when rules prevent you from any device being placed between the bowl and jack before the end of the game ?".
+I answered "That is why the Skips get the big money" and went briefly into several methods which a knowledgeable player will use to measure which bowl is shot.
+However, everyone has their own method and level of confidence in their ability when visiting the head; and after years of games, believe their method allows an accurate decision before the rolling that last bowl of that end of play.

 Develop the system you are most comfortable using because accurately knowing the shot before the bowls are measured at the game end can be of a major important.
 Especially when the decision of that last bowl means a win or a lost, or the wrong decision causes a emotional lost of focus or believe in your ability.